 This course provides a study of the theories and perspectives frequently applied to counseling and therapy.
 Topics include individual and group counseling, institutional settings, populations, and legal and ethical issues.
-Prerequisites: PSY 101, PSY 210, PSY 220, and Psychology Major.
+Prerequisites: A grade of C- or higher in PSY 101, PSY 220, and Psychology Major.